Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 Tallinn old town

-Undoubtedly, our initial destination was the Old Town, a UNESCO World Heritage Site renowned for its distinctive medieval atmosphere.
-The narrow cobbled streets, centuries-old architecture, and the hidden courtyards and passages around the Town Hall Square form the heart of this historical old town.
+Our first stop was undoubtedly the Old Town, a UNESCO World Heritage Site known for its medieval charm.
+The narrow cobbled streets, centuries-old architecture, and the hidden courtyards around the Town Hall Square create the heart of this historic gem.

 Viewing platform.

 Subsequently, we ventured to the Kohtuotsa viewing platform located northeast of Toompea Castle.
-From this elevated vantage point, we were treated to awe-inspiring vistas of the city, including the iconic Dome Church and its surroundings.
+From this elevated spot, we were treated to awe-inspiring vistas of the city, including the iconic Dome Church and its surroundings.

 Kiek in de Kök Fortifications Museum